 On September 1,1939, Adolf Hitler unleashed his armored legions upon Poland using this small country as a testing ground for the Blitzkrieg.
 In less than six weeks Hitler's armies would change the face of armored warfare.

 Hitler's last great gamble in the forests of the Ardennes in December 1944 is the largest and most deadly land battle in American military history.
+J.D.
+Salinger's division would be shattered during the battle leaving him with PTSD as the war ended.

 After over five years of war and more than 55 million deaths, the most feared empire in modern history met its end in Berlin.
 At its center was the paranoid, drug-transformed emperor, Adolf Hitler.